1. Home

 Pros

-• Handle WhatsApp and Telnyx voice calls with human or AI agents.
+• Handle WhatsApp and Telnyx voice calls with human or AI agents, including live call transfers from AI to human without disconnecting the caller.

 • Drag-and-drop automation builder for auto replies, reminders, surveys and escalations

-• AI Agents that can qualify leads, resolve questions, understand files and escalate to humans
+• AI Agents that can qualify leads, resolve questions, understand files, leave context-rich automated internal comments and escalate to humans

 • Test AI Agent feature so teams can trial conversations before going live